oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `dedicated_vm_host_id` - The OCID of dedicated VM host.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My bare metal instance`
 * `extended_metadata` - Additional metadata key/value pairs that you provide.
-They serve the same purpose and functionality as fields in the 'metadata' object.
+They serve the same purpose and functionality as fields in the `metadata` object.

-	They are distinguished from 'metadata' fields in that these can be nested JSON objects (whereas 'metadata' fields are string/string maps only).
+	They are distinguished from `metadata` fields in that these can be nested JSON objects (whereas `metadata` fields are string/string maps only).

 	Input in terraform is the same as metadata but allows nested metadata if you pass a valid JSON string as a value.
 See the example below.
 * `fault_domain` - The name of the fault domain the instance is running in.